kubecost/docs/troubleshoot-install.md

 ]
 ```

-To disable PodSecurityPolicy from Kubecost's Grafana Helm Chart:
+To disable PodSecurityPolicy in your deployment:

 ```bash
 # Verify that you don't see "podsecuritypolicy" referenced anywhere